pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 In the following, we apply a :index:`zoom factor <pair: resolution;zoom>` of 2 to each dimension, which will generate an image with a four times better resolution for us.

->>> zoom_x = 2.0                       # horizontal zoom: 200%
+>>> zoom_x = 2.0                       # horizontal zoom
->>> zoom_y = 2.0                       # vertical zoom: 200%
+>>> zomm_y = 2.0                       # vertical zoom
->>> mat = fitz.Matrix(zoom_x, zoom_y)  # zoom factor 2 in each dimension
+>>> mat = fitz.Matrix(zoom_x, zomm_y)  # zoom factor 2 in each dimension
 >>> pix = page.getPixmap(matrix = mat) # use 'mat' instead of the identity matrix

 The resulting pixmap will be 4 times bigger than normal.
-Zoom factors can be any positive float.

 ----------

 How to Create :index:`Partial Pixmaps` (Clips)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You do not always need the full image of a page.
-This may be the case e.g. when you display the image in a GUI and would like to show an enlarged part.
+This may be the case e.g. when you display the image in a GUI and would like to zoom into a part of the page.

-Let's assume your GUI window has room to display a full document page, but you now want to fill this room with the bottom right quarter of it, thus using a four times higher resolution.
+Let's assume your GUI window has room to display a full document page, but you now want to fill this room with the bottom right quarter of your page, thus using a four times better resolution.

 .. image:: img-clip.jpg
    :align: center